VerTiGoEtrex/spideTor/README.md

 Supported platforms: Windows Vista and above, and Linux (although Linux remains largely untested)

-* Unicode support
+* Unicode support -- This was my first foray into internationalization and may have bugs, but it seems to be very stable.
 * Robust mode (verify all pieces) and Quick mode (verify one full piece of a file, at most)
 * Network filesystem support under Windows and Linux
 * Supports UNC paths (paths over 260 characters on Windows)
-* Batch processing mode -- TODO: Add multiprocessor support to batch mode!!
+* Batch processing mode
+* Super fast -- Fastest processing of cross-product pieces that I've been able to find

 Challenges
 ==========